sumukhathrey/Verilog_ASIC_Design/index.md

    end
    ```

- <span style="color:red"> Note: Latches are only generated with combinational always blocks.
-Sequential always block will never generate a latch.</span>
+ **Note: Latches are only generated with combinational always blocks.
+Sequential always block will never generate a latch.**
 ---